-- Petite Share (5-7 vegetables, fruits or herbs/week).
+Petite Share (5-7 vegetables, fruits or herbs/week).
 Great for vegetable-loving individuals or small households that dine out occasionally.

 - We host an online farm store for our members!
 During the season you can add items to your share on week-by-week basis (flats of strawberries, bulk tomatoes for canning or flowers from the farm, as well as add-ons from neighboring producers as available – possibly pork, eggs, mushrooms, etc).
 We will let you know what the ordering hours/deadlines are.

-- A connection with your farmers as we share the peaks and valleys of the farming season (every year is different)!
-We’ll share farm updates in our weekly newsletter as well on Instagram and our website.
+- We’ll share the peaks and valleys of the farming season (every year is different!) in our weekly newsletter as well on Instagram and our website.
 It’s important to us that you have opportunities to learn how we grow your vegetables, and we’re always open to questions!

 - If COVID allows (at our discretion), we’ll open the farm for an end-of-season farm visit for our members.
 We’re also hoping to allow a periodic free U-pick flower perk for members.